-- No Athlete may be physically assisted by any other person during any of the chopping disciplines. - Except the competition tools (Axes, Single Bucks, Springboard planks and Hot Saws) no other tools are allowed on stage (e.g. screwdrivers or nails). - o Any type of constructed equipment to assist the performance of the disciplines are also prohibited. - This does not apply to equipment provided by the organisation. - Athletes may remove bark, loose fragments of wood or embedded grit from competition wood blocks, however this must be under the supervision of either a Judge or a Global Sports Director. - Athletes are responsible for the proper and secure mounting of the blocks to the stands and marked lines.
-The moment the Athlete starts their heat, they accept the wood and stand as they are. - Athletes that interfere in any way another Athletes'/ Teams' wood may be penalized (disqualification or sportsmanship penalty).
+- No Athlete may be physically assisted by any other person or aided using any technical devices (e.g. by a communication tool) during the disciplines. - Except the competition tools (Axes, Single Bucks, Springboard planks and Hot Saws) no other tools are allowed on stage (e.g. screwdrivers or nails). - Any type of constructed equipment to assist the performance of the disciplines are also prohibited.
+This does not apply to equipment provided by the organisation. - Athletes may remove bark, loose fragments of wood or embedded grit from competition wood blocks, however this must be under the supervision of either a Judge or a Global Sports Director. - Athletes are responsible for the proper and secure mounting of the blocks to the stands and marked lines.
+The moment the Athlete starts their heat, they accept the wood, stand and their slabbing screws as they are. - Athletes that interfere in any way another Athletes'/ Teams' wood may be penalized (disqualification or sportsmanship penalty).
 This rule also applies for test wood. - An Athlete's equipment must remain in their sight of the stage throughout the heat, including during preparation. - Athletes who interfere with other Athletes' / Teams' in the performance of their discipline will be disqualified. - The Judge will blow a whistle to signal the end of the heat.
 It is at the Judges' discretion to allow an Athlete to continue to compete after the whistle.
 If there is any doubt as to whether the Athlete is finished with the discipline it is the Athlete's responsibility to indicate to the Judge that they wish to continue before the whistle blows. - The Athletes are not allowed to leave their stands until all Athletes are finished with their heats. - No Athlete is allowed to leave the deck during a running heat. - No Athlete gets a second chance unless the Judge determines that the Athlete has been unintentionally wronged. - There will be no monetary reward or points earned if a competitor does not compete. - Results of the competition are final in the moment the allowable time for an appeal is exhausted.
 The only exception is because of unsportsmanlike behaviour.